-The Soil Erosion and Sedimentation Control Program is essential in maintaining a healthy environment within the Walker Community.
-The Engineering Department is responsible for the Program that monitors earth movement in areas over one acre in size and/or areas that are within 500 feet of a lake or stream.
-The owner of the property, or the owner's authorized agent, must obtain a Soil Erosion Permit for the site in which the earth change will occur.
+The Soil Erosion and Sedimentation Control Program is essential for maintaining a healthy environment within the Walker Community.
+The Engineering Department is responsible for the program that monitors earth movement in areas over one acre in size and/or areas that are within 500 feet of a lake or stream.
+The owner of the property or the owner's authorized agent must obtain a Soil Erosion Permit for the site in which the earth change will occur.
 A copy of the Permit Application is available here.
 A permit must be obtained before any earthwork can begin.
 Once a permit is issued, the site is monitored regularly by Engineering Staff for compliance.

 Why is it important?

-Due to the rapid growth of homes and industries in the area, it is important to maintain the City's precious natural resources.
-The Soil Erosion and Sedimentation Control Program was established to do just that.
+Due to the rapid growth of homes and industries in the area, it is important to maintain the City's precious natural resources, and the Soil Erosion and Sedimentation Control Program was established to do just that.
 By reducing the sediment run-off and erosion in areas of construction, we prevent areas of build-up in storm sewer drains, surface water, wetlands, forests, and all other areas that are at risk of damages from run-off and erosion.

 What can be done to prevent it?

 Comply with Ordinance #94-441 and corresponding general rules.
 Also, maintain the control measures placed on the site as suggested on submitted plan.